sebastianromerocruz/cis-101-final-project-material/lectures/02_styling/README.md

 <sub>**Figure 1**: A subpar experience.</sub>

 Which _is_ a website.
 Back in the 80s and early 90s, this is what websites looked like all the time, before web design as a field really took off.
-After completely [**homework assignment 01**](https://github.com/sebastianromerocruz/cis-101-final-project-material/tree/main/lectures/01_hello_world#part-3-homework), however, you were probably left with much to be desired.
+After completing [**homework assignment 01**](https://github.com/sebastianromerocruz/cis-101-final-project-material/tree/main/lectures/01_hello_world#part-3-homework), however, you were probably left with much to be desired.
 For example, you might've asked yourself:

 - Can I change the font to another style?
 - Can I add colour to the font?